putianyi889/Gold-Sheep-Cup/Guides/WoM rewards.md

 If two players are both back after being hanged up, they will be called in the order of their ranking.
 After we reach the end of ranking, we start to call those who are back.
 Then all hanged-up players have 1 chance in 1 week to get an equip or a ticket by sending an exchange to the official account.
 The exchanges will be accepted by the order of their indices.
 For example, if two players hit the same single item, only the exchange with smaller index will pass while the other will be discarded, meaning that one player will get nothing.
 After the week, the allocation is over and the pool is open for donation.

 DISCLAIMER: Players who are willing to get rewards on WoM need to be able to use basic WoM features.
-We will not teach you how to send an exchange, etc. If you can't figure out how WoM works, then you are not eligible for WoM rewards.
+We will not teach you how to send an exchange, etc. If you don't know how to use WoM, then you should not get WoM rewards.

 # 金羊杯的WoM资源奖励